Skip to main content

 Plastics, metal, cardboard ready for recycling.

-How can we live with less plastic?
-REDUCE is a multidisciplinary research project led by Consumption Research Norway (SIFO) at Oslo Metropolitan University.
-The project investigates how everyday plastic consumption can be reduced by exploring systemic change across design, policy, and user practices.
+REDUCE is an interdisciplinary research project led by OsloMet University.
+The project investigates how everyday plastic use can be reduced by exploring systemic changes in design, policy, and user practices.